 Kanatal is a small hamlet in Uttarakhand, located near Dehradun and Tehri Dam.
 It is another one of those low key destinations meant for relaxation.
 There aren’t many touristy attractions here, except visiting the Surkhanda Devi Temple and going on an excursion into nearby forest areas.
 However, if snow is what you are looking for, then December to March is a good time to visit Kanatal.
 There are some well known resorts in Kanatal where you can book your next winter holiday.

 Sikkim is perhaps one of the most underrated tourist destinations of India.
 However, people that do visit Sikkim head to the state capital – Gangtok.
-While Gangtok itself does not see much snow, one can take day trips to surrounding places such as Tsongmo Lake, NathuLa Pass and Gurudongmar Lake to witness snow.
+While Gangtok itself does not see much snow, one can take day trips to surrounding places such as Tsongmo Lake and NathuLa Pass to see some snow.
+Another landmark experience is a drive to Gurudongmar Lake which is closer to the border.
 These destinations are normally the most visited places in Sikkim, and the months of January to March are the best (and coldest) times to catch snow at all those lakes and high passes.

 Perhaps the most remote of all destinations mentioned here, Arunachal Pradesh is a challenging place to visit.
 There is simply very little infrastructure in place to really travel freely across the state.
 But there are increasing number of tourists across India who do make trips to Arunachal, and one place they all visit is the Sela Pass.
 This scenic high altitude mountain pass (13700 feet) connects Tawang to the rest of India.
 One can witness snow at Sela Pass from November to May.
 As of 2016, you need an inner line permit to visit Arunachal Pradesh, so make sure to get it in advance.